dskrypa/cli_command_parser/_sources/index.rst.txt

     :target: https://github.com/psf/black

-Command Parser is a class-based CLI argument parser that defines parameters with descriptors.
+CLI Command Parser is a class-based CLI argument parser that defines parameters with descriptors.

 The primary goals of this project:
   - Make it easy to define subcommands and actions in an clean and organized manner